Look at these sentences using que:

 The baby is playing with the cuddly toy.
 His mum loves this cuddly toy. -> The baby is playing with the cuddly toy that his mum loves.

-Note: When the relative pronoun que is optional in English (you could say the room we rented), in French it cannot be omitted: you cannot say la chambre nous avons louée.
+Note: While the relative pronoun que is optional in English (you could say the room we rented), in French it cannot be omitted: you cannot say la chambre nous avons louée.

 Want to make sure your French sounds confident?